DOKOS-TAYOS/Efficient_Initialization_Tensor_Networks/README.md

-# Efficient Finite Initialization for Tensorized Neural Networks
+# Efficient Finite Initialization with Partial Norms for Tensorized Neural Networks and Tensor Networks Algorithms

 This repository contains the implementation and supplementary material for the paper: